Synthetic fuels – Energy for the future

 Synthetic fuels are generally seen as a technology that will play an important role in achieving net zero in the transport sector.
 Terms such as “biofuel,” “synfuel,” and “e-fuel” are often used interchangeably.
 However, the various types of synthetic fuels differ significantly in terms of their production, scalability, and sustainability.
 Synthetic fuels are liquid fuels that have essentially the same properties as fossil fuels, but are produced artificially.
 They can be used in the same way as fossil fuels, which are used all over the world.
 For example, it is possible to make synthetic jet fuel, diesel or gasoline for conventional planes, ships, trucks and cars.
 The main difference between fossil and synthetic fuels is how they are produced: Fossil fuels are created over millions of years underground from organic material that is converted into coal, natural gas or oil.
 Synthetic fuels are produced by mimicking these natural processes from renewable resources.

-How are renewable synthetic fuels produced?
+Production of renewable synthetic fuels

 To understand the production of renewable synthetic fuels, it is necessary to know what fossil fuels are made of: Simply put, they are made up of chains of the elements hydrogen (H) and carbon (C).
 In other words, they are made up of hundreds of different hydrocarbon molecules.